roslind-vasantha/ctc-management/BRD.md

 The Management Application is the **central command system** for operating a production-grade Card-to-Cash fintech platform in India.
 It enables the management team to oversee:

 - onboarding
-- risk & fraud monitoring
+- risk & compliance monitoring
 - transactions
 - settlements
 - commissions